Dentist Cover Letter Examples 2026: 7 Templates That Beat ATS & Land Interviews

 Dear Hiring Manager,

 I’m a [DDS/DMD] graduate of [Dental School] with a passion for high-quality, efficient clinical care.
-I’ve spent [X] years practicing comprehensive general dentistry in a multi-provider setting.
+I’ve spent [X] years practicing in-depth general dentistry in a multi-provider setting.

 I average 14–16 patients per day with a 94% patient satisfaction score.
 I’m experienced with Dentrix and Eaglesoft, digital intraoral scanning (iTero/CEREC), and same-day dentistry workflows.
 I’ve consistently met production targets of $[X] monthly.